cf-convention/cf-conventions/.github/CONTRIBUTING.md

 Discussion of the proposal should take place in one issue.
 Final review should take place in the pull request and the issue closed when the pull request is merged.

-3. **Changes Spanning Multiple Sections** If reasonable, changes concerning multiple sections should follow the patter described in Single Section Change.
+3. **Changes Spanning Multiple Sections** If reasonable, changes concerning multiple sections should follow the pattern described in Single Section Change.
 If explicitly listing proposed changes is not practical, general guideline 2 should be followed to document the proposal.
 Depending on the nature of the proposal, interested community members can decide what the most effective tool is for development and review of specification changes.
 Tools used for development of significant changes are up to those contributing and reviewing it.
+Note that their is a rendered "rich-diff" view of a pull request that can be helpful for review of large contributions.